-No prohibited non-audit services referred to in Article 5(1) of Regulation (EU) No. 537/2014 of the European Parliament and of the Council were provided by us to the Bank and we remain independent from the Bank in conducting the audit.
+No prohibited non-audit services referred to in Article 5(1) of Regulation (EU) No. 537/2014 of the European Parliament and of the Council of 16 April 2014 on specific requirements regarding statutory audit of public-interest entities were provided and we remain independent from the Bank in conducting the audit.

-In addition to statutory audit services and services disclosed in the annual report and in the financial statements, no other services were provided by us to the Bank.
+In addition to statutory audit services and services disclosed in the annual report and in the separate financial statements, no other services were provided by us to the Bank.

-25 April 2024 Bratislava, Slovak Republic
+4 April 2025 Bratislava, Slovak Republic

 Ernst & Young Slovakia, spol. s r.o.

 SKAU Licence No. 257